smythp/intro-command-line/README.md

 In this session, we'll learn those common commands by exploring and manipulating a simple data set.
 By the end of the session, you'll be able to navigate your computer, create and manipulate files, and transform text-based data using only the command line.

-Get ready to impress those aliens with your computer know-how!
+Get ready to impress with your computer know-how!

 [What's the command line?](sections/what-is-the-command-line.md)
 [Getting to the command line](sections/getting-to-the-command-line.md)